ForgeRock/forgeops/docker/ds/README.md

 Stage 1 scripts are in the bootstrap/ folder.
 This folder is not copied into the final docker image.
 At a high level stage 1 does the following:

+* The new DS profiles feature is used to create backends based on the profile templates.
+* Several backends are configured (ou=tokens, ou=identities, ou=am-config, dc=openidm,dc=example,dc=com) making the instance suitable multiple
+purposes.
+Backends can be disabled at runtime if they are not required.
 * Creates two ds instances that are replicated to each other.
 The instances have hard coded hostnames (ds1.example.com).
-* Two backends are configured (ou=tokens, dc=data) making the instance suitable for a CTS and a userstore
-* Required schema is loaded into each backend.
-See bootstrap/ldif/*
 * Both instances are shut down
 * The second instance is deleted
 * The first instance configuration is modified to use commons confiugration expressions to replace the hard